 |Palmar myrmecia||Plantar myrmecia||Mosaic warts|

 - Periungual warts: myrmecia arising around nails

-- Plane or flat warts (HPV types 3 & 10): smooth or dry small papules often numerous most often face, hands and shins.
+- Plane or flat warts (HPV types 3 and 10): smooth or dry small papules often numerous most often face, hands and shins.
 Frequently koebnerise, for example after excoriation or shaving.

 |Periungual warts||Plane (flat) warts||Koebnerised plane wart|

 - Genital warts are often transmitted sexually.
-Types 6 & 8 are the most common to cause symptoms but types 16 & 18 are more likely to result in cervical, penile and vulval intraepithelial neoplasia and invasive cancer.
+Types 6 and 8 are the most common to cause symptoms but types 16 and 18 are more likely to result in cervical, penile and vulval intraepithelial neoplasia and invasive cancer.